Uses two 625 batteries.

 Similar to the Agfamatic 1008 pocket.
 Accepts flip-flash.
 Minox-style push-pull design.
 Came in various colors.

 Similar to the Agfamatic 901 motor.
+BUT in a kit

-Similar to the Agfamatic 901 SE motory.
+Not to be confused with the Agfa Autostar, it is similar to the Agfamatic 901 SE motory.

 A compact 110 camera with an electric motor drive that works in either single frame or in rapid sequence.
-It has a fixed focus Color Apotar lens and aperture control of the 4 blade diaphragm by 4 symbols from cloudy to sun over water.
+It has a fixed-focus Color Apotar lens and aperture control of the 4 blade diaphragm by 4 symbols from cloudy to sun over water.
 Similar to the Agfamatic 901.

 Similar to the Agfamatic 3000 flash pocket.